 Near-blizzard dumps snow across US Northeast

-NEW YORK (AP) — A winter storm slammed the U.S. Northeast with howling winds and frigid cold, dumping nearly 2 feet (60 centimeters) of snow on some areas and leaving 16 people dead amid blizzard-like conditions Friday.
+NEW YORK (AP) — Residents began digging out of the snow and ice Saturday after a winter storm slammed the U.S. Northeast with howling winds and frigid cold, dumping nearly 2 feet (60 centimeters) of snow on some areas.

-As motorists and homeowners in the eastern U.S. began digging out of the snow and ice, officials from the upper Midwest to New England were preparing for another arctic blast over the next few days that could be even worse.
+As motorists and homeowners emerged from the white-blanketed region, officials from the upper Midwest to New England were preparing for another arctic blast over the next few days that could be even worse.

 By midday Friday, about 2,200 flights were canceled nationwide, according to the aviation tracking website FlightAware.com.
 Most were in New York, Philadelphia, Boston, Chicago and Washington, D.C.

 Governors in New York and New Jersey declared states of emergency, urging residents to stay at home.
 Hundreds of schools were shut down in Boston and New York, extending the holiday break for tens of thousands of students.

 The heaviest snow fell north of Boston in Boxford, Massachusetts, which received nearly 2 feet (0.61 meters).
 Nearly 18 inches (46 centimeters) fell in Boston and in western New York near Rochester.
 New York’s Central Park and Philadelphia each got 6 inches (15 centimeters).

 The storm has led to at least 16 deaths as it sweeps across the eastern half of the U.S. Slick roads have caused traffic deaths in Michigan, Kentucky, Indiana and Illinois.